Countingup/browser-logging-client/README.md

-# browser-logging
+# browser-logging-client

 Listens for logs from [browser-logging-server](https://www.npmjs.com/package/browser-logging-server).

 This is useful for retrieving Cypress UI test browser logs.

-Any message sent to `console.log`, `console.warn` and `console.error` will also be sent to and logged by the logging server.
+Any message sent to `console.log`, `console.warn` and `console.error` will be sent to and logged by the logging server.

 ### Usage

 Add the dependency to your project with:

 ```
-yarn add browser-logging-server
+yarn add browser-logging-client
 ```

 or

 ```
-npm install browser-logging-server
+npm install browser-logging-client
 ```

 Then import & initialise at the root of your application.